kylebmeredith/Camera-Calibration/README.md

 ## Usage
-The program is run from settings files, which are YAML or XML (this functionality is adapted from an [example calibration program](https://github.com/AhmedSamara/OpenCV-camera-calibration/blob/master/calibrate_camera.cpp) provided by OpenCV.
+The program is run from settings files, which are YAML or XML (this functionality is adapted from an [example calibration program](https://github.com/AhmedSamara/OpenCV-camera-calibration/blob/master/calibrate_camera.cpp) provided by OpenCV).
 The [settings directory](settings/) includes several example settings files, which contain detailed descriptions of each variable.
 Here is a sample program execution command from the build folder: `./calibrateWithSettings ../settings/intrinsicChessboardSettings.yml`

+The program can also write a serialization for settings, using the settings class function write().
+To use this functionality, you must uncomment the other write() function outside of the settings class (check out the [OpenCV Filestorage documentation](http://docs.opencv.org/3.0-rc1/dd/d74/tutorial_file_input_output_with_xml_yml.html) for more information).

 The program has three modes: **INTRINSIC**, **STEREO**, and **PREVIEW**.
 It supports three calibration
 patterns: **CHESSBOARD**, **ARUCO_SINGLE**, and **ARUCO_BOX**.